 Conclusion

-From this blog, you would completely understand the working of Salesforce REST API.
+From this blog, you completely understand the workings of Salesforce REST API.
 The steps involved in setting up Salesforce REST API will be elaborated with examples that will be clear to you now.
-In addition, you would have also learnt about its types, operations, and limits.
+In addition, you would have also learned about its types and operations.
 To delve deeper into this subject, Explore our Salesforce Apex REST API.

-Hevo Data offers a faster way to move data from 150+ Data Sources such as REST API for free, into your Data Warehouse to be visualized in a BI tool.
-Hevo is fully automated and hence does not require you to code.
+Hevo Data offers a faster way to move data from 150+ Data Sources such as REST API for free, into your Data Warehouse to be visualized.
+Hevo is fully automated and, hence, does not require you to code.
 Hevo provides a pre-built Native REST API Connector that will allow you to integrate data from a plethora of custom and non-native sources.
-All this without writing a single line of code and free of cost.
+All this is done without writing a single line of code and free of cost.

 Frequently Asked Questions